Runeozzyman/AnyChat/README.md

 **2)** The architecture of Node.JS also supports multiple concurrent connections, leading to greater efficiency and scalability

 **3)** I haven't used Node.JS before!

+## Updates

+As of now, AnyChat is still under development and is yet to be hosted, but as soon as I am able to I will update this readme with a live link so you can try AnyChat for yourself :)